What are the different types of health insurance?

 What is the Affordable Care Act?

 The Affordable Care Act, or ACA (also referred to as “Obamacare”), was passed by the government in 2010 in an effort to make insurance more available and more affordable for everyone.
-ACA plans focus on preventive care and cover pre-existing conditions, in addition to a list of other health benefits.
-If you want ACA coverage, you must enroll during the established enrollment period.
-Typically, your coverage will take effect on the first day of the month after you enrolled.
+ACA plans (also known as Exchange or Marketplace plans) focus on preventive care and cover pre-existing conditions, in addition to a list of other health benefits.
+If you're looking for ACA coverage, you must enroll during the established enrollment period.
+Check into UnitedHeathcare Exchange plans for a variety of affordable, reliable ACA coverage options.

 What is Medicare?

 Medicare is a federally funded and operated health insurance program originally designed for people who are 65 or older.
 Throughout the years, Medicare has expanded to include disabled people under 65 and those with special circumstances.
 The program is divided into four parts: A, B, C and D, and is the same nationwide.

 Medicaid is a federal and state program in place for low income families, seniors and individuals with mental or physical disabilities.
 People qualify for Medicaid by meeting federal income standards.
 The program is operated on a state-by-state basis, and may be called different names depending on where you live.
 In Minnesota, for example, Medicaid is called Minnesota Medical Assistance.

 What's the difference between Medicaid and Medicare?
 Can I have both?

 Medicare and Medicaid are terms you often hear together.
 That’s because both are government programs.
 However, they work differently.
 There's another types of plan called a Dual Special Needs Plan (D-SNP).
 D-SNP plans include both Medicare and Medicaid benefits.
 People may qualify for Medicare, Medicaid or both, depending on their situation.